ambaradan/vale-at-rocky/README.md

 This term is perfectly fine but not known to `vale` so these messages can clutter up the display, making it difficult to actually see the warnings that you need.

 To remove these kinds of warnings, it is necessary to provide *Vale* with a list of words that should be considered correct, and for this purpose Vale's developers introduced *vocabularies*.
 Vocabularies are folders containing two files, the *accept.txt* and *reject.txt* files, which contain the words to be considered correct and those to be considered incorrect, respectively.
-The words are entered one per line and may have wildcards that affect the choice result.
+The words are entered one per line and may have wild cards that affect the choice result.

 ## Structure of a Vale configuration